ZPGuiGroupWhu/MeanCut-Clustering/README.md

 # How To Run

-Download the code and run the 'main' file in the root directory.
+Download the code and run the 'main' file in the root directory.***To be noted, we provide two use cases, i.e., UCI Cluster and Face Recognition.
+The corresponding code and sample datasets are included in the Apps folder.***

 ```ruby
 %% Input the data